-Mr. Anderson was appointed President and Chief Executive Officer of ARC Resources in 2020.
-In his role, Mr. Anderson has overall accountability for the Company's strategy and delivering strong financial, operational, and ESG performance.
+Mr. Anderson was appointed President and Chief Executive Officer of ARC Resources Ltd. in 2020.
+In his role, Mr. Anderson has overall accountability for the Company's strategy and long-term business plans focused on delivering strong financial, operational, and ESG performance.
 He was appointed to the Board of Directors in May 2020.

 Mr. Anderson has more than 30 years' experience working in the North American energy industry.
-He joined ARC in 2000 and has held progressively senior roles including Senior Vice President, Engineering and Land, and Senior Vice President, Operations.
+He joined ARC in 2000 after working for six years at a major crude oil and natural gas company.
+At ARC, he has held progressively senior roles including Senior Vice President and Chief Operating Officer, Senior Vice President, Engineering and Land, and Vice President, Operations.
+During his tenure, Mr. Anderson played a key role in the Company's transformation from a widespread royalty trust to a highly focused Montney developer.
+In 2005, he led the technical team credited with unlocking the value of the highly profitable Montney formation by successfully drilling the first horizontal well in the play.

 From 2015 to 2020, he was ARC's Senior Vice President and Chief Operating Officer where he led the Company's Montney development and production activities in northeast British Columbia and northern Alberta.
-He holds a Bachelor of Science degree in Petroleum Engineering from the University of Wyoming.
+Most recently, as President and Chief Executive Officer, Mr. Anderson led the transformational Business Combination with Seven Generations, which resulted in the Company becoming the largest pure-play Montney producer and Canada's third-largest natural gas producer.